Yrahcaz7/The-Septenary-Forest/docs/challenges.md

 - `currencyLayer`: **deprecated**.
 The internal name of the layer that currency is stored in.
 If it's not in a layer, omit.
 If it's not stored directly in a layer, instead use the next feature.

 - `currencyLocation()`: **deprecated**.
 If your currency is stored in something inside a layer (e.g. a buyable's amount), you can access it this way.
 This is a function returning the object in "player" that contains the value (like `player[this.layer].buyables`)

+Additional features on the main challenges object:

+- `needLayerUnlocked`: **optional**.
+If this is false, the layer need not be unlocked for the player to enter challenges.